Agoric/documentation/main/javascript-modifications/ses-guide.md

 while maximizing utility.

 This worked well until web applications started inviting multiple strangers into the same sandbox.
-They continued to depend on a security model where every stranger got their own sandbox.
+But they continued to depend on a security model where every stranger had their own sandbox.

-Meanwhile, server-side JavaScript applications imbue their sandbox with unbounded abilities and run programs written by strangers.
-Such applications are vulnerable to their dependencies *and* also the rarely reviewed dependencies of their dependencies.
+Meanwhile, server-side JavaScript applications imbued their sandbox with unbounded abilities and ran programs written by strangers.
+They were vulnerable to both their dependencies *and* also the rarely reviewed dependencies of their dependencies.

 SES uses a finer grain security model, *Object Capabilities* or *OCaps*.
 With OCaps, many strangers can collaborate in a single sandbox, without risking them